 - Memberships, such as of VIP programs

-You need to gain consent to use this data to personalize or experiment, while ensuring you remain compliant - but it can be achieved, and advanced testing platforms make the process clear and straightforward.
+You need to gain flexible consent management to use this data to personalize or experiment, while ensuring you remain compliant - but it can be achieved, and advanced testing platforms make the process clear and straightforward.
 It is about putting the customer (and their needs) first and building trust that you are actively helping them achieve their goals.
 That’s why lots of challenger banks successfully cross-sell more products by better understanding their customers and their needs.
 For example, one online bank we work with increased loan applications by 20% by displaying a personalized offer to logged-in customers, based on their credit history.

 Want to learn more?
 This is part of an ongoing series on compliance and experimentation.
 Read our previous blog on what you need to know about A/B testing and personalization in healthcare and financial services.
 At Kameleoon we’re expanding our coverage of testing, personalization and compliance to help companies get the most from their customer data.
 Subscribe to our newsletter as our coverage accelerates this spring.